se-edu/se-book/oopDesign/polymorphism/introduction/text.md

 This does not mean we are getting rid of the `Academic` and `Admin` classes completely and replacing them with a more general class called `Staff`.
 Rather, this part of the code “treats” both `Admin` and `Academic` objects as one type called `Staff`.

 For example, `ArrayList` staff contains both `Admin` and `Academic` objects although it treats all of them as `Staff` objects.
 However, when the `adjustSalary(int)` operation of these objects is called, the resulting salary adjustment will be different for `Admin` objects and `Academic` objects.
-Therefore, **different types of objects are treated as a single general type, but yet each type of object exhibits a different kind of behavior**.
+Therefore, different types of objects are treated as a single general type, but yet each type of object exhibits a different kind of behavior.
 This is called _polymorphism_ (literally, it means “ability to take many forms”).
 In this example, an object that is perceived as type `Staff` can be an `Admin` object or an `Academic` object.

 </div>